How are genotype and phenotype related in an organism? | Channels for Pearson+

 1

-Understand the definitions: Genotype refers to the genetic makeup of an organism, the specific alleles or genes it carries.
-Phenotype is the observable physical or biochemical characteristics of an organism, determined by both genetic makeup and environmental influences.
+Understand the definitions: Genotype refers to the genetic makeup of an organism, the specific alleles present in its DNA.
+Phenotype refers to the observable characteristics or traits of an organism, such as its morphology, development, biochemical properties, and behavior.

-Recognize the relationship: The genotype provides the genetic instructions that lead to the development of the phenotype.
-This means that the genes an organism carries (genotype) influence the traits that are expressed (phenotype).
+Recognize the relationship: The genotype provides the genetic instructions that determine the phenotype.
+This means that the genetic code within the DNA (genotype) is expressed as physical traits (phenotype).

-Consider examples: For instance, in pea plants, the genotype for flower color could be represented by alleles such as 'PP' (homozygous dominant), 'Pp' (heterozygous), or 'pp' (homozygous recessive).
-The phenotype would be the actual color of the flowers, such as purple or white.
+Consider the role of alleles: Different alleles (variations of a gene) can lead to different phenotypes.
+For example, in pea plants, the allele for purple flowers (P) is dominant over the allele for white flowers (p).
+A plant with the genotype PP or Pp will have purple flowers, while a plant with the genotype pp will have white flowers.

-Acknowledge environmental influence: While the genotype sets the potential for certain traits, the environment can also affect the phenotype.
-For example, identical twins with the same genotype might have different phenotypes if they are raised in different environments.
+Acknowledge environmental influence: While the genotype sets the potential for certain traits, the environment can influence the phenotype.
+For example, identical twins with the same genotype may have different phenotypes if they are exposed to different environmental conditions.

-Clarify misconceptions: The statement 'Phenotype determines the genotype by influencing genetic mutations' is incorrect in this context.
-While environmental factors can lead to mutations, the phenotype does not directly determine the genotype.
+Summarize the correct relationship: The genotype determines the phenotype by providing the genetic blueprint.
+This means that the genetic information encoded in the DNA is responsible for the development and expression of traits in an organism.

 Watch next